masihgh/pussycat/documentation.md

-# Welcome to the PHP MVC framework
+# Welcome to the PussyCat FrameWork ᓚᘏᗢ

-It was created for the Write PHP like a pro: build an MVC framework from scratch course.
-The course explains how the framework is put together, building it step-by-step, from scratch.
-If you've taken the course, then you'll already know how to use it.
-If not, please follow the instructions below.
+a framework for WebDevelop based on the mvc structure.
+The name of this project for Fun because everyone can use it.
+Completely simple and powerful structure for all your projects

 ## Starting an application using this framework